 We easily could have "cheaped out" and gone down the bog-standard screen printed t-shirt route but instead we opted for embroidered lettering, a stripe knit collar and contrast half-moon facing back neck.

-A variety of polo shirts including the Molteni followed after-which we then opted for our now standard set-in panel t-shirt style - which provide to be commerically more successful.
-The first product that featured a sublimated panel was the La Vie Claire with the DROPS, Mapei and INRNG following after with great success.
+A variety of polo shirts including the Molteni followed after-which we then opted for our now standard set-in panel t-shirt style - which provides to be commercially more successful.

 The Portuguese factory provide a top-quality garment and great communication all for a reasonable price so we couldn't be happier continuing to work with them.